Business Answers About Licensed Facilities

 Other regulations which may affect operation of a body piercing facility include, but are not limited to, the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; the Internal Plumbing Rules; and those of the Fire Marshall’s Office.You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.
 Where can I find the body piercing rules?

-The Rules Relating to Body Piercing (CMR 209) can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to Body Piercing (CMR 209) can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.

 them to your computer.